eclipse-researchlabs/scava-docs/docs/user-guide/administration/index.md

 ![profile-view](./screenshots/profile-view.png)

 ### The Workers feature
 The workers view is dedicated to the dashboard administrators which allows them to monitor the status of the analysis tasks processes of the metric-platform.
 The Platform Workers section shows up the workers with theirs assigned analysis tasks.

-The Pending Tasks presents the analysis tasks waiting for a free worker.
+The `Completed Tasks` section provides the an overview of the tasks which have bee analysed.
+The `Pending Tasks` presents the analysis tasks waiting for a free worker.
+The `On Error Tasks` section shows the tasks broken due to an execution error.

 ![workers-view](./screenshots/workers-view.png)